-Students who enroll in True North after the start of a term will need to work with each teacher to determine what back work, if any, needs to be completed.
+Students who enroll in True North after the start of a term will need to work with each teacher to determine what prerequisite assignments must be completed to be at par with the rest of the class.
 Some assignments or testing which are essential to the completion of the required State Standards may be required.
 Teachers will give students until the end of the current term to complete assignments.